Everybody’s got to face it: we’re all getting older.

 And the easier it is to get to, the more likely you are to pick it up and play it.

-And (if possible), keep a guitar at the office, so you can play through a song or two during down time.
+), keep a guitar at the office, so you can play through a song or two during down time

 Playing regularly - without overdoing it - will build hand and finger strength, and when your hands and fingers are strong, guess what?